rust-windowing/winit/src/changelog/unreleased.md

 - On X11, Wayland, Windows and macOS, improved scancode conversions for more obscure key codes.
 - Add ability to make non-activating window on macOS using `NSPanel` with `NSWindowStyleMask::NonactivatingPanel`.
 - On Windows, add `IconExtWindows::from_resource_name`.
+- Implement `MonitorHandleProvider` for `MonitorHandle` to access common monitor API.

 ### Changed